decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

 Verifiable Credentials [[spec:VC-DATA-MODEL]] accommodate a wide range of privacy levels from pseudonymous to strongly identifiable.
-The Linked Verifiable Presentations specification strives to support the full privacy spectrum and does not take philosophical positions on the correct level of anonymity for any specific link.
+The Linked Verifiable Presentation specification strives to support the full privacy spectrum and does not take philosophical positions on the correct level of anonymity for any specific link.
 The following sections provide guidance for implementers who want to avoid specific scenarios that are hostile to privacy.

 ### Personally Identifiable Information